Circuit Board

 Less sophisticated toasters use a bi-metallic strip (see How Thermometers Work for details on bi-metallic strips) to turn off the electromagnet.
 As the strip heats up (due to rising temperatures inside the toaster), the strip bends and eventually trips a switch that kills the power to the electromagnet.
 The bi-metallic strip approach has two problems:

-For more information, check out the links on the next page.
+For more information, check out the links below.